jacksonchen/checkin/README.md

 ```

-If you're on Fairview's NHS Leadership Team, please contact Jackson for the config file.

 ## Usage

 Set up a MongoDB server where the keys in a collection consist of `name` and `id`.
 Enter all of your members into the database.